johnnovak/RML-Amiga/website/docs/manual/hard-drive-games.md

 !!! important "Always quit WHDLoad games to save your progress to disk!"

-    Due to various technical complications, WHDLoad games only write the save games to the hard drive when you quit the game---the saves are kept in memory until then.
+    Due to various technical complications, WHDLoad games only write the save games to the hard drive when you quit the game --- the saves are kept in memory until then.

     Therefore, you _must_ always quit WHDLoad games by pressing the ++f11++